Cold brewed coffee is typically made using coarse grounds because they're easier to strain and help keep sediment down during a long steep.

 What is the best coffee-to-water ratio for this cold brew?

-A 1:10 ratio of coffee to water will make this cold brew coffee turn out delicious while not being too strong.
+A 1:10 ratio of coffee to water will yield a delicious, yet not too strong, cold brew coffee.
 This will give you a rich and smooth flavor.

-You can use higher coffee-to-water ratios like 1:8 or even 1:6 for a more concentrated brew.
+You can use higher coffee-to-water ratios, such as 1:8 or even 1:6, for a more concentrated brew.

 But I find that the resulting brew is too strong and bitter that way.
-Experiment and find what ratio works best for you.
+Experiment to find the ratio that works best for you.

 Homemade cold brew concentrate.